 Sebaceous filaments are often confused with blackheads, but they’re really just a normal part of your skin.
 They form when oil is produced around a hair follicle.
 So, how can you tell the difference?

-Blackheads are open skin pores (or hair follicles) clogged with a mixture of dead skin cells and sebum (a naturally occurring body oil) that have been oxidized.
+Blackheads are open pores (or hair follicles) clogged with a mixture of pore buildup, dead skin cells, and sebum (a naturally occurring body oil) that have been oxidized.
 These small, dark spots are a noninflammatory form of acne and are commonly found on the face, neck, shoulders, arms, chest, and back.
 You can get rid of blackheads by using a variety of over-the-counter products.
 Blackhead solutions typically contain salicylic acid, benzoyl peroxide, and resorcinol; ingredients that work to kill bacteria, remove excess oil, and help the skin to shed dead skin cells.
 Blackheads may also be removed manually by a dermatologist or specially trained skincare professional.

 Sebaceous filaments are a natural part of your skin’s follicles where oily sebum builds up.
 For many, sebaceous filaments may not be visible at all.
 However, those with oily skin or larger pores might consider them just as noticeable—and annoying—as blackheads.